Home

 Gallery of Images

 I reserve all rights to the following images.
-They are provided free of charge for educational purposes here, and may be freely accessed for viewing within the context of this website for educational purposes.
+They are provided free of charge for educational purposes here in reduced size and quality, and may be freely accessed for viewing within the context of this website for educational purposes.
 However, these images are protected by copyright law and may not be copied for any purpose by any means without prior permission.
-The original slides, or high resolution scans via e-mail are available for academic use to interested scholars upon inquiry at
+These images are available in high resolution digital format for academic use to interested scholars upon inquiry at

 drkiracofe@interamericaninstitute.org